Harvard Glee Club: Glee Club Lite

 The Glee Club also has a subset called "Harvard Glee Club Lite" (or simply "Lite").
-This group, which features 12-16 singers and performs pop, jazz, and folk a cappella arrangements, was formed in 1985 to give Glee Club members a chance to sing a wider range of music; Harvard has several a cappella groups on campus, and Lite allows students to experience both types of ensemble—a small, student-directed pop-driven group and a larger, faculty-led choral ensemble.
+This group, which features 12–16 singers and performs pop, jazz, and folk a cappella arrangements, was formed in 1985 to give Glee Club members a chance to sing a wider range of music; Harvard has several a cappella groups on campus, and Lite allows students to experience both types of ensemble—a small, student-directed pop-driven group and a larger, faculty-led choral ensemble.
 Generally, much or all of Lite's repertoire is arranged by members.
 The signature song of the group is "Good Ol' A Cappella" by the Nylons.

-Composers who have dedicated works to the Harvard Glee Club
+Commissions and dedications

-Another cornerstone of the Glee Club's repertoire is contemporary music; the group has a long history of commissioning or simply receiving work from prominent composers, some of whom are listed below, with the title of the work when available; each published work notes the dedication to the Glee Club on its title page:
+Another cornerstone of the Glee Club's repertoire is contemporary music; the group has a long history of commissioning or simply receiving work from prominent composers or arrangers, some of whom are listed below with the title of the work when available; many of these works note the dedication to the Glee Club on their title page: